jbrussell/academic-kickstart/content/outreach/ei_live_2020/index.md

 date = 2020-05-10T00:00:00

 # Project summary to display on homepage.
-summary = "Data Storytelling in Python"
+summary = "In this module, we explore data in the Earth Sciences using interactive Python libraries.
+This includes visualization and sonification of data relating to earthquakes, plate tectonics, and seismic waves."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`